In this post, you will see a baby shoes knitting pattern.

 - Join the heel seam.

-- Carefully fit upper to sole, easing the fullness around the toe area and stitch into position.
+- Carefully fit upper to sole, easing the fullness around the toe area and stitching into position.

 - Weave in any loose ends.

 - Stitch on buttons and flower decoration.

 Fitting the upper part of the shoe to the sole at the toe is a little difficult, as there is a lot of shaping required to get it to look right.

 I pulled mine out a couple of times before I was totally happy with how the finished seams looked.